JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/data_structures.md

 typeof(t)
 ```

-In this case, we can see, that we have a tuple that contains three elements, where the first one I of type `Int64`, the second one of type `Float64`, and the last one of type `String`.
+In this case, we can see, that we have a tuple that contains three elements, where the first one is of type `Int64`, the second one of type `Float64`, and the last one of type `String`.

 To access elements of a tuple, we can use the same syntax as for arrays